ephraimpei/pomodoro-to-do-app/readme.md

   + Flask-WTForms - Great flask add on for providing form validation support.
 Very easy to use and provides good support for custom validations.

 * DB technologies
   + MongoDB - In general, MongoDB is better to use when you know you aren't going need to do a lot of querying or calculations for deeply nested/joined data.
 I also find myself getting more comfortable querying for documents instead of inputting a SQL query.
-These reasons, especially knowing that my data requirements weren't going to be very heavy I decided to go with MongoDB.
+Because of these reasons and especially knowing that my data requirements weren't going to be very heavy I decided to go with MongoDB.

 ### App features
 - Hand rolled user authentication (up to 5 session support)